CluedIn-io/CluedIn.Documentation/docs/020-deployment/ama/020-ama-second-step.md

 **To register resource providers**

 1. In the Azure portal, find and select the subscription where you need to install CluedIn.
-For more information about the subscription, see [Get subscription and tenant IDs in the Azure portal](https://learn.microsoft.com/en-us/azure/azure-portal/get-subscription-tenant-id).
+For more information about the subscription, see <a href="https://learn.microsoft.com/en-us/azure/azure-portal/get-subscription-tenant-id" target="_blank">Get subscription and tenant IDs in the Azure portal</a>.

 1. On the left menu, under **Settings**, select **Resource providers**.